invisioblack/screeps-7/README.md

     Motivations (by default priority):
         Supply Spawn Energy
-            Demand Labor
-            Demand Energy
-        Defend
-            Demand Military
-            Demand Medical
-        Upgrade Controller
-            Demand Labor
-            Demand Energy
+        Supply Tower Energy
-        Attack
-            Demand Military
-            Demand Medical
         Maintain Infrastructure (build and repair)
-            Demand Labor
-            Demand Energy
+        Supply Controller Energy

-        In addition player interactions are modeled as motivations.

 Need Manager:

-    The need manager is responsible for assigning and reassigning needs to the resources they need to be fulfilled.
-In most cases this means assigning a creep to fulfill the task, but in some cases it will be things like asking the spawn to build another unit.
+    The need manager is responsible for assigning needs the units they need to be fulfilled.

 Needs: